xxxkingxl/Custom-Command/README.md

 ## 🧰 Features

-- Manual folder-based install
-- Custom command dispatching
+- Custom command dispatching (examples: `mkcd`, `forest`,...)
-- Android support with bundled ADB
+- Android support with bundled ADB `ADB`
 - Windows focused (Linux support planned)
+- Vencord Terminal Installer incuded with bundled binairy from vencord `VTI`
+- AppLauncher is included to be able to launch apps straight from the terminal (under multiple names)
+- Microsoft Edit alias `nano` to replicate Linux Nano (Windows Only!)
+(Requires Microsoft Edit to be Installed!)

 ---